 In the western side of Gothenburg you’ll find the hip and more bohemian neighbourhoods Masthugget and Majorna as well as Linnéstaden with the pride and joy of Gothenburg – Slottsskogen – this huge park, adjacent to the Natural History Museum is the venue for the widely popular city music and arts festival Way Out West.
 Apart from Slottsskogen you can find a lot of interesting little alternative shops and hangouts in this part of town.
+We have a wide range of Corporate Apartments in Gothenburg and thanks to our Corporate Apartments in Sweden, we can tailor solutions that makes you and your employees feel at home.

 Our Favourite Spots